princeton-nlp/SWE-agent/make_demos/README.md

 For simplicity we just ingest demonstrations in the from of a trajectory file.
 However, since trajectory files are usually JSON, you can convert them to yaml using the `convert_traj_to_demo.py` script to be more human-readable and easier to edit.

 Demo (yaml) files are stored in the `make_demos/demos` directory by default and consist primarily of the sequence of actions that an LM would need to take to complete a task.
-It's important that your demo have the proper format to be parsed by SWE-agent and your config.s
+It's important that your demo have the proper format to be parsed by SWE-agent and your config.

 Here's how you can make a demo:
 1. Find a basic trajectory that you already like and want to use as the basis for your demo.